projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 #########################

-This document shows how to bring up ACRN as a nested hypervisor on top of QEMU/KVM with basic functionality such as running a Service VM and User VM for primarily two reasons:
+This document shows how to bring up ACRN as a nested hypervisor on top of QEMU/KVM with basic functionality such as running a Service VM and User VM.

-1. Enable users to evaluate ACRN.
-2. Make ACRN platform agnostic and remove the overhead of setting up hardware-specific platform configurations.
+Running ACRN as a nested hypervisor gives you an easy way to evaluate ACRN in an emulated environment instead of setting up a separate hardware platform configuration.

 This setup was tested with the following configuration: